Soft & Fresh Sourdough Focaccia Bread (beginner level)

 • In a large bowl, use a fork to whisk the starter with water until incorporated.

-• Add flour and salt, and incorporate using hands and spatula.
+• Add flours and salt, and incorporate using hands and spatula.
 Put the bowl on your stand mixer and mix for about 1 minute on low speed, until there is no dry bits of flour.
 Cover bowl with towel and let sit for 30 minutes.

 • Then mix on speed 4 of your Kitchenaid stand mixer for 7 minutes.